Congressional District # 08

 WPSC MARINETTE MGPEPA ID# WIN000509952

 The Marinette site is currently owned by the city of Marinette and the property is now occupied by the city's wastewater treatment plant.
-Other area features include Boom Landing Park, which has a public boat launch and is located between the site and the river, and a former slough that was filled in and which ran from the site to the river across what is now the park.
-The site is located in an historically industrial area of the city, which counted lumber operations, asphalt manufacturing, and the MGP as major establishments.
+Other area features include Boom Landing Park, which has a public boat launch and is located between the site and the river, and a former slough that was filled in and which ran from the site to the river across what is now Boom Landing Park.
+The site is located in a historically industrial area of the city, which counted lumber operations, asphalt manufacturing, and the MGP facilty as major establishments.

 Manufactured Gas Plants (MGPs) were industrial facilities that produced gas from coal, oil, and other feedstocks.
 MGPs started operating in the United States in the early 1800s, typically in urban areas where gas was needed for lighting, cooking, and heating.
 The Marinette MGP was operated from 1910 to 1960.
 Two gas production methods were used at the Marinette MGP facility: coal carbonization and carbureted water gas.
 Both processes produced waste and by-products such as tars, oils, sludges, and acidic waste.
 Disposal of waste and spills and leaks often resulted in contaminated soil and groundwater at MGP sites.
 MGPs were often located near waterbodies and thus sediment contamination is also commonly found.

 Wisconsin Public Service Corporation (WPSC) is a potentially responsible party for several former MGPs located throughout Wisconsin, including the Marinette site.
-WPSC is addressing six of its former MGP sites under the Superfund Alternative site approach.
+WPSC is addressing six of its former MGP sites under EPA's Superfund Alternative site program.

 The WPSC Marinette former MGP site is being addressed through potentially responsible party (PRP) actions under state and federal oversight.